VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

 #### Next Thing(s) to Try
 * I'll decrease the exit threshold for the 5-min trans-buy-sell ratio from 1.3 to 1.25

+### 2021-04-16:
+#### Performance
+* Total: $3.10
+  * AAPL (-$0.35): 2 / 11
+  * MSFT ($0.61): 6 / 22
+  * SNAP (-$0.10): 2 / 18
+  * SQ ($1.35): 12 / 27
+  * TSLA ($1.59): 7 / 18

+#### Remarks
+* Very good performance today.
+* Many of the stocks that have performed poorly in the past, performed better under this system.
+* Exiting when a profitable position shows early signs of reversal seems to have made the difference.
+* There are more points for improvement:
+  * Positions break even when they Drive, Reverse, then Drive again to the entry price.
+    * The close algorithm was closing because they breached profitability whilst in N.
+    * Maybe I should stay in instead and wait for the reverse while profiting scenario.
+  * Positions still lose big when they move gradually but steadly in the opposite direction.
+I need a new indicator that essentially measures buy-sell ratio displacement.
+    * I'll close when the ratio exceeds a threshold in the reverse direction, irrespective of how long it took to get there.

+#### Next Thing(s) to Try
+* I'll decrease the exit threshold for the 5-min trans-buy-sell ratio from 1.3 to 1.25